Triangle Sons & Daughters of Italy – Lodge 2817 – 2025 Scholarship Application

 Triangle Sons & Daughters of Italy – Lodge 2817 – 2024 Scholarship Winners

-Congratulations to our 2024 scholarship winners, Elena Connor, and LUCIA RICCI WILLIAMS.
+Congratulations to our 2024 scholarship winners, Julia Bledsoe, and Finley Dean Wild.

 Order Sons and Daughters of Italy in America (OSDIA) Merit Scholarships: